-At this capacity of 1,482,000 TEU/annum, the overall quay line productivity is 1,677 TEU/annum, which is considered reasonable for a well-planned, efficient gateway terminal currently (as per the discussion in Section 8.2).
-It is important to note that this capacity is dependent on the yard converting from 1 over 2 to 1 over 3 strads.
-Where this does not occur, yard capacity ultimately limits the terminal at approximately 1,380,000 TEU based upon the assumed dwell times.
+At this capacity of 1,260,000 TEU/annum, the overall quay line productivity is 1,425 TEU/annum, which is considered reasonable for a well-planned, efficient gateway terminal currently (as per the discussion in Section 8.2).
+It is noted that the yard capacity is calculated only slightly higher at approximately 1,345,000 TEU based upon the assumed dwell times.